-a.
-The Hospital Manager will establish the terms of reference of the Internal Review, and may seek assistance of the Medical Advisory Committee or co-opted Medical Practitioners or personnel from within the Facility who bring specific expertise to the Internal Review as determined by the Hospital Manager.

-- b.
-The terms of reference, process, and reviewers will be as determined by the Hospital Manager.
+- a.
+The Hospital Manager or Credentialing Officer will establish the terms of reference of the Internal Review, and may seek assistance of the Medical Advisory Committee or co-opted Medical Practitioners or personnel from within the Facility who bring specific expertise to the Internal Review as required. - b.
+The terms of reference, process, and reviewers will be as determined by the Medical Advisory Committee.
 The process will ordinarily include the opportunity for submissions from the Medical Practitioner, which may be written and/or oral. - c.
-The Hospital Manager will notify the Medical Practitioner in writing of the review, the terms of reference, process and reviewers. - d.
-A detailed report on the findings of the review in accordance with the terms of reference will be provided by the reviewers to the Hospital Manager. - e.
-Following consideration of the report, the Hospital Manager is required to make a determination of whether or not to continue (including with conditions), amend, suspend or terminate a Medical Practitioner's Accreditation in accordance with these By-laws. - f.
-The Hospital Manager must notify the Medical Practitioner in writing of the determination made in relation to the Accreditation, the reasons for it, and advise of the right of appeal, the appeal process and the timeframe for an appeal. - g.
-The Medical Practitioner shall have the rights of appeal established by these By-laws in relation to the final determination made by the Hospital Manager if a decision is made to amend, suspend, terminate or impose conditions on the Medical Practitioner's Accreditation. - h.
-In addition or as an alternative to taking action in relation to the Accreditation follow receipt of the report, the Hospital Manager will notify the Medical Practitioner's registration board and/or other professional body responsible for the Medical Practitioner of details of the concerns raised and outcome of the review if required by legislation, otherwise the Hospital Manager may notify if the Hospital Manager considers it is in the interests of Patient care or safety to do so, it is in the interests of protection of the Public (including patients at other facilities) to do so, it is considered appropriate that the registration board or professional body consider the matter, or it should be done to protect the interests of the Facility.
+The Medical Advisory Committee will notify the Medical Practitioner in writing of the review, the terms of reference, process and reviewers.

+- d.
+A detailed report on the findings of the review in accordance with the terms of reference will be provided by the reviewers to the Medical Advisory Committee. - e.
+Following consideration of the report, the Medical Advisory Committee is required to make a determination of whether or not to continue (including with conditions), amend, suspend or terminate a Medical Practitioner's Accreditation in accordance with these By-laws. - f.
+The Medical Advisory Committee must notify the Medical Practitioner in writing of the determination made in relation to the Accreditation, the reasons for it, and advise of the right of appeal, the appeal process and the timeframe for an appeal. - g.
+The Medical Practitioner shall have the rights of appeal established by these By-laws in relation to the final determination made by the Medical Advisory Committee if a decision is made to amend, suspend, terminate or impose conditions on the Medical Practitioner's Accreditation. - h.
+In addition or as an alternative to taking action in relation to the Accreditation follow receipt of the report, the Medical Advisory Committee will notify the Medical Practitioner's registration board and/or other professional body responsible for the Medical Practitioner of details of the concerns raised and outcome of the review if required by legislation, otherwise the Medical Advisory Committee may notify if the Medical Advisory Committee considers it is in the interests of Patient care or safety to do so, it is in the interests of protection of the Public (including patients at other facilities) to do so, it is considered appropriate that the registration board or professional body consider the matter, or it should be done to protect the interests of the Facility.